 2. Modified Barbell Seal Row

-The barbell seal row is an amazing upper body isolation workout that primarily targets posterior deltoids, rhomboids, and trapezius muscles.
+The barbell seal row is an amazing upper body isolation exercise that primarily hits the posterior deltoids, rhomboids, and trapezius.

-The best thing about this movement is that it strengthens your muscles without putting much stress on your lower back like the bent-over row and dumbbell row do.
+The best thing about this movement is that it strengthens your muscles without putting much stress on your lower back, as it involves lying prone on the bench instead of standing in the bent-over position.

 Although it works more on your upper back, you can make some adjustments to hit your rear deltoid effectively.
 For example, holding the bar with a wider grip and taking your elbows slightly out.

-You need some additional equipment, such as a workout bench to perform a barbell seal row.
-Let’s see how to do it with step-by-step instructions.
+You need a workout bench to perform a barbell seal row.
+Let’s see how to do it step-by-step.

 - Lie properly on the bench with your face down and legs straight, chest and knees on the edge of it.